 Auditions - **Please check the audition application page AFTER February 1st for available on-campus audition dates if you are applying for the Fall semesters, and after September 1st if you are entering for the Spring semesters.
 Dates offered will typically coincide with campus-wide Accepted Students and Open House days prior to the semester being applied.
 If the application page only lists the "CD/DVD" option on the top of the page, then no dates are scheduled at that time.**

-All auditions are held on campus.
-Auditions should be completed the semester prior to the intended starting term (i.e. auditions are held in spring for fall enrollment).
-Auditions for undergraduates differ from graduate level auditions.

 All applicants will be required to complete an audition.
+Auditions should be completed the semester prior to the intended starting term (e.g., auditions are held in spring for fall enrollment).
+All auditions are to be conducted in person.

-The audition requires potential students to perform two standard pieces (or solos, depending on length of piece), scales, and sight reading on the individual's primary instrument or voice.
+The undergraduate audition will consist of the performance of two standard pieces selected by the applicant (or solos, depending on length of piece), scales, and sight reading on the individual's primary instrument or voice.
 Both pieces must be performed on the same instrument, and both should be in the same genre (classical or jazz).
-Original works will not be considered for acceptance into the program.
-Selections to be performed must be in contrasting styles (i.e. a fast and slow piece, two contrasting movements from each piece, etc.) by different composers to demonstrate the highest level of technical and music skill.
-A placement test will also be given during your audition in sight singing to determine entrance level into this required sequence.
+The performance of original (personally composed) works during the audition is not permitted.
+Selections to be performed must be in contrasting styles (i.e., a fast and a slow piece) to demonstrate the highest level of technical and music skill.
+Jazz applicants must perform two solos from the standard jazz repertoire.
+Placement tests in sight singing, piano, and theory will also be given during the audition to determine the level of placement in these required sequences.

 Classical singers must perform from memory with live accompaniment.